 - Earlobe splits – Sometimes, an incomplete tear in the earlobe starts at the location of the original piercing, and then continues downward, resulting in a hole too large to hold ear studs.
 We can help close this split.

 - Earlobe tears – When an earlobe has torn all the way through, we will cut away the healed skin on the inside of the tear, and then suture the edges to allow your earlobe to heal back together.
 Scars from earlobe tears are almost always imperceptible after surgery.

 - Earlobe abnormalities – Your earlobes may be unusually large because of a hereditary abnormality.
 If your earlobe is elongated and “fleshy” we can decrease its overall size to make it better fit your overall appearance.

 The Earlobe Repair Procedure

 Earlobe repair is performed in our office under local anesthesia.
-Our plastic surgeon will work with you to decide which technique is most appropriate to provide the most natural and symmetrical results.
+Our surgeon will work with you to decide which technique is most appropriate to provide the most natural and symmetrical results.

 We can perform re-piercing for you at an additional charge.

 If you have further questions about earlobe repair, please contact JUVA Skin & Laser Center through the form on this page or call (212) 688-5882 to schedule an initial consultation with our board-certified Dermatologic Surgeon.